minttu/tmc.py/README.md

 todo
 ====

-	make it more user friendly
     handle changing directories better (currently you need to do everything in the same dir as tmc.py is) comment code
+    --verbose
     --quiet
     --paste
     --request-review
+    remove

 usage
 =====

-	./tmc.py --auth                				# creates file with userdata for future connections ./tmc.py --list                				# lists all courses
+    ./tmc.py init                                   # asks for server, username and password and saves them for future usage ./tmc.py list-courses                           # lists all courses
-	./tmc.py --list --course n     				# lists all exercises from course that has the id of n ./tmc.py --download --course n 				# downloads all exercises from course that has the id of n ./tmc.py --submit --course n --exercise m 	# submits a exercise for testing ./tmc.py --remove              				# removes all downloaded courses
+    ./tmc.py list-exercises ID                      # lists all exercises from course ID ./tmc.py download-exercises ID                  # downloads all exercises from course ID ./tmc.py submit-exercise CourseID ExerciseID    # submits a exercise for testing

 installation
 ============

     get python2.7
     get pip
     pip install -r requirements.txt

 license
 =======